Advocates Not Liable Under Consumer Protection Act For Deficiency Of Services : Supreme Court

 Legal profession is sui generis

-The Court held that legal profession is sui generis in nature having regard to the nature and role of advocates and cannot be compared with other professions.
+The Court held that the legal profession is sui generis in nature, having regard to the nature and role of advocates, and cannot be compared with other professions.
 The relationship between a client and an advocate has unique attributes.
-Advocates are generally perceived to be the agents of their clients and owe fiduciary duties to them.
-Advocates have to respect the autonomy of the clients and are not entitled to make concessions or undertakings without specific instructions from their clients.
-Advocates are bound by the clients' instructions.
-Thus, a considerable amount of control is exercised by the client over the advocate in the manner they render their duties before the Court.
+Advocates are generally perceived to be clients' agents and owe them fiduciary duties.
+Advocates have to respect the autonomy of clients and are not entitled to make concessions or undertakings without specific instructions from their clients.
+Advocates are bound by their clients' instructions.
+Thus, a lot of control is exercised by a client over an advocate in how they render their duties before the Court.

 "All these attributes strengthen our opinion that services hired by a client of an advocate would be a contract of personal service and would therefore stand excluded from the definition of service contained in Section 2(42) of the Consumer Protection Act 2019," the judgment stated.
 Justice Pankaj Mithal wrote a separate but concurring judgment in which he considered the position of law in other countries.